litstack/docs/fields/conditions.md

 ## Introduction

-If fields should depend on the value of other fields, field conditions can be used.
+Field **conditions** can be used to display fields when a model attribute has a certain value.
+Individual fields or field groups can be made dependent on model values.

 ![radio conditions](./screens/conditions/conditions_radio.gif 'radio conditions')

-## Examples
+## Usage

-The following example shows an input field that only gets displayed if the select field `type` has the value `news`:
+The following example shows an input field that only gets displayed if model attribute `type` has the value `news`:

 ```php{10}
 $form->select('type')